pqrs/l5b-crud/README.md

 php artisan l5b:crud example
 ```

 Where _example_ is the name you want for your model (routes, views, controllers,...).
+I've tried to follow naming best practices and it uses plural or singular names and lower or uppercase where needed.

+Parameters _example_, _Example_, _examples_ or _EXAMPLES_ all give the same results.

 Then run the created migration: